Best Sewing Machines for Curtains and Other Window Treatments

 We consider nine sewing machines that are best suited for this particular job, varying in price, looks and functionality.
 They don’t differ drastically, and all of the sewing machines considered here are already good enough to do the job, but it is prudent to winnow down even the best of the best.

-My Recommended Sewing Machines for Curtains and Pillows
+My Recommended Sewing Machines for Curtains and Pillows in 2019-2020

 Brother Project Runway CS5055PRW

-Recipient of the Women’s Choice Award of 2018, this computerized sewing machine offers quite a lot for a moderate price.
+Recipient of the Women’s Choice Award, this computerized sewing machine offers quite a lot for a moderate price.
 In fact, of the computerized lineup, it is one of the most affordable models.
 The ‘runway’ moniker in the name clearly indicates its wide professional use.
 And if you know anything about fashion, you know how diverse it is, requiring a lot of functions that CS5055PRW has in ample supply:

 - 50 built-in stitches for quilting, general utility, decorative, stretchy fabrics, and heirloom